drvinceknight/pfm/book/tools-for-mathematics/02-algebra/solutions/main.md

 This is negative so we know that the equation does not have any real solutions and hence the graph does not cross the x-axis.
-Since the coefficient of $x^2$ is negative it means that the whole curve is below the $y=0$ line.
+Since the coefficient of $x^2$ is negative it means that the graph is below the $y=0$ line.